 As you know, there is an open war on smoking in Australia.
-I told you about it here: all efforts of local governments are focused on consumers, to make smoking not only a deplorable practice, but deprecated within 3 years.
-Today in the "fight against tobacco" also comes into play Coral Gartner, associate professor of the UQ School of Public Health.
-And he does so from an important seat, being director of the NHMRC Research Center of Excellence on achieving the tobacco endgame.
+I told you about it here: All efforts of local governments are focused on consumers, to make smoking a practice not only deplorable, but deprecated within 3 years.
+Today it also comes into play in the "fight against tobacco".
+Coral Gartner, associate professor at the UQ School of Public Health.
+And he does so from an important seat, being director of the NHMRC Center of Research Excellence on Reaching the Tobacco Endgame.

 The next target?
 No longer consumers, but directly the sellers of smoke and tobacco

-"We ask governments to focus on retail supply, which is the fundamental link between producers and consumers," says Dr. Gartner.
-"This is the next natural step towards tobacco control control, and it is supported by a growing number of tobacco control advocacy organizations."
+“We ask governments to focus on retail supply, which is the critical link between producers and consumers,” says Dr. Gartner.
+“This is the next natural step toward controlling tobacco use, and it is supported by a growing number of tobacco control advocacy organizations.”

 A trend that I find very important and noble.
 And it is not isolated: the fight against smoking is gaining more and more momentum internationally: from January 2022, 2024, some US city councils also put an end to tobacco sales.
 In the Netherlands, on the other hand, laws have already been passed that prevent supermarkets from selling cigarettes starting from XNUMX.